findy-network/findy-network.github.io/content/en/blog/the-time-is-now/index.md

 ## It Is All About Communication

 After figuring out answers to these questions, the selection of the technical stack becomes more relevant.
-However, even then, I would put less weight on the credential format selection.
+However, even then, I wouldn't emphasize the credential format selection.
 What is even more important is the used credential exchange protocol.

 For instance, if your primary use case is user identification and authentication, and you wish to create an architecture that suits well and fast in the legacy world, the most straightforward choice is a protocol offering strict client-server roles and HTTP-request-response style API.
-In this style, the issuer, holder, and verifier roles are hard-coded, and one party cannot simultaneously play multiple parts.
+In this style, the issuer, holder, and verifier roles are hard-coded, and one party cannot simultaneously play multiple roles.

 {{< imgproc cover Fit "925x925" >}}
 <em>DIDComm and Hyperledger Aries are examples of a symmetric protocols.
 Findy Agency